amaineo/learn-nlp/content/course/hidden-markov-models/Hidden Markov Model.md

 **The naive method would be:**

-* Enumerating to over all possible sequences,
+* Enumerating over all possible sequences,
 * Calculating the probability of each and every possible sequence, and
 * Comparing all of these to get the state with the highest probability.